Who Reported Me on Facebook? The Truth About Notifications

 But what happens when someone reports you on Facebook?
 And what can you do about it?
 Keep reading to learn more about these things!

-Summary: In this article, I explain that Facebook does not notify users about the identity of whoever reported them unless the report is related to intellectual property infringement.
+Summary: In this article, I explain that Facebook does not notify users about the identity of the person who reported them, except in cases related to intellectual property infringement.

-I describe what happens when someone reports you on Facebook and what you can do about it.
+I describe what happens when someone reports you on Facebook and outline the steps you can take in response.

-Finally, I offer advice on how to avoid getting reported on Facebook and invite readers to share their questions or suggestions in the comments.
+Finally, I offer tips on how to avoid getting reported on Facebook and invite readers to share their questions or suggestions in the comments.

 What Happens When You’re Reported on Facebook?